-The Father Of A Family Held Hostage In Afghanistan Has Now Been Charged With Sexual Assault
+Man Who Spent Five Years With His Family As Taliban Hostages Now Charged With Assault

 The CBC reported that there are two alleged victims, but also did not identify them.

-BuzzFeed News could not immediately reach Colman Tuesday, but in a statement to the Toronto Star she said that it was "the strain and trauma he was forced to endure for so many years and the effects that that had on his mental state that is most culpable for this."
+BuzzFeed News could not immediately reach Coleman Tuesday, but in a statement to the Toronto Star she said that it was "the strain and trauma he was forced to endure for so many years and the effects that that had on his mental state that is most culpable for this."

-"Obviously, he is responsible for his own actions, but it is with compassion and forgiveness that I say I hope help and healing can be found for him," Colman continued.
+"Obviously, he is responsible for his own actions, but it is with compassion and forgiveness that I say I hope help and healing can be found for him," Coleman continued.
 "As to the rest of us, myself and the children, we are healthy and holding up as well as we can."

 A Canadian Held Hostage In Afghanistan Says The Taliban Raped His Wife And Killed Their Child